kulgauri1412/Trump-Tweet-and-US-weathder-Data-Analysis-/README.md

 5. HowmanyeventsofeachseveritydidSanDiegohave?Produceatableandbarplot.

 ## Trump Tweets ##
 The file trumpttweets.csv contains all President Trump's tweets up to Jan 20, 2020.
-The file has 9 columns with headers given below id - tweet id link - link to tweet content - tweet text
+The file has 9 columns with headers given below:

+id - tweet id
+link - link to tweet
+content - tweet text